arnholm/cross-pi/README.md

 See the libraries subfolder for the scripts mentioned here.

-You must complete the **cross-pi-buildroot.sh** step before running either of them, since they depend on the cross-compiler.
-Even if you don't plan to build or use these libraries, they serve as examples for how to use the cross-compiler from various build systems.
+You must complete the **cross-pi-buildroot.sh** step before running either of them, since the libraries are built using the cross-compiler.
+Even if you don't plan to build or use these libraries, they serve as examples on how to use the cross-compiler with various build systems.

 3.1 **cross-pi-boost.sh** - Builds cross-pi version of boost libraries
   * Skip this if you don't use boost